StephenOTT/GitHub-Analytics/README.md

 - [x] Downloading of Team data
 - [x] Turn Github DateTime string into recognized Mongodb dateTime.
 Currently github datetime string is not properly recognized by Mongodb.
 - [x] refactor method usage of Date conversions
-- [ ] refactor analyze methods names and structure
+- [x] refactor analyze methods names and structure
-- [ ] refactor methods into multifile MVC part of sinatra conversion
+- [x] refactor methods into multifile MVC part of sinatra conversion
 - [ ] Build Dashboard that is equiv of the Github Survivor app (https://github.com/99designs/githubsurvivor)
 - [ ] PRIORITY: Develop Temp glue code for proper timezone query and output.
 Because of Mongos lack of timeline support at the query level for the Aggregation framework.
 - [ ] Refactor code to follow worker/job model to support sidekiq for calling jobs.
 Current issue is mainly based in the calling of issues, issue comments, and issue events.
 Each of these three can easily tax out the GitHub API hourly rate limit for the specific user.
 This mainly occurs for large projects such as WET-BOEW/WET-BOEW.
-- [ ] Refactor code for more ruby like Naming conventions and integration of methods and classes.
+- [x] Refactor code for more ruby like Naming conventions and integration of methods and classes.

-## Data structure Overview :
+## Data structure Overview (Out of Date):
 ---
 https://github.com/StephenOTT/GitHub-Analytics/issues/1#issuecomment-29685800